 That’s a good thing, right?
 Not to the credit bureaus.
 My score actually dropped a little bit!
 And now the notes on my online credit reports indicate my score is lower because of the lack of diversity on my report.

 In plain English, they’re telling me I should take out a loan if I want my credit score to go up.
-Luckily, my score is high enough to get approved for loans and the best credit cards, so I won’t be borrowing money just to increase my score.
+Luckily, my score is high enough to get approved for loans and

 What Is a Good Credit Score?